finos/legend-depot/legend-depot-store-mongo/README.md

 The driver for this change is to increase the performance of querying entities whether it be versioned or not versioned.
 ### Steps to follow:
 1. Use the API /migrations/migrations/deleteVersionedEntities, this will delete all versioned entities from the "entities" collection.

+## 4. Storing entity's content as string (for version 1.22.0 and up)
+### Why is this stringification required for entity's content?
+Currently, with Mongo implementation there is limit on how much nesting of an object we can store.
+Entities sometimes tend to be huge nested objects.
+Due to Mongo's constraint we can't store such entities and hence it creates a bottleneck in what we can and can't store.
+In order to store such entities and also make the storage  of entities scalable to other databases, we are going to be storing the content as string.
+With this change we have also introduced three kinds of entity storage which will further help the cause of scalability.
+### Steps to follow:
+1. Use the API /migrations/migrateToStoredEntityData, this will update the entities collection to be identified as one form of entity data.